Porsche 911 GT3 996 Maintenance Schedule

 For this type of inspection based maintenance, you need the knowledge-based skills and recommendations of a shop with specific Porsche expertise.
 If you plan to use your GT3 predominately as a track car, we recommend you seek the advice and services of a GT specialist.

 Every annual service should include a rigorous safety and maintenance inspection.
-It’s essential this is carried out by a skilled Porsche technician who knows the likely wear characteristics of your Porsche and can identify issues of concern at an early stage.
+It’s essential this is carried out by a skilled Porsche technician who knows the likely wear characteristics of your Porsche and can identify issues of concern early.
 Some maintenance items are described as “lifetime,” such as coolant, for example.
-It’s important during the inspection to discover the health of these “lifetime” items.
-If you need cold weather protection from your coolant, you’ll find the “lifetime” is considerably shorter than you might expect!
-Identifying mechanical problems at an early stage allows planning and budgeting for the necessary work.
+It’s important during the inspection to discover the health of these “lifetime” items as the life can in fact be shorter than expected.
+For the GT3 it’s important to check alignment regularly and corner balance the car.

 - Vehicle Inspection